PdxCodeGuild/Intro-to-Computer-Programming/1DAY.md

 ![python](example-files/interpreter.png)

 I suggest having `ipython shell` and your `atom editor` both open in your workspace, until you develop your own work flow.
 Those with mac or linux can install use `bpython shell` if they prefer.
+Users of `ipython` on `Windows` will need to install `pyreadline`.

 ### disabling magic in your ipython environment
 ```